-Sometime before I was happy, on Fourth of July weekend in 2011, I moved out of my home and first marriage, and then my laptop quit.
+Some time before I was a happy person, on Fourth of July weekend in 2011, I moved out of my home and first marriage—and then my laptop quit.
 This is a problem for a writer.

-I’d spent most of the holiday scrubbing the cabinets of a rental home, fixing a crack in the ceiling, painting the living room.
-My parents drove to town to help me through the move, or to try to understand what was going on, or to be sad with me.
+I’d spent most of the holiday scrubbing the cabinets of a rental home, fixing a crack in the ceiling and painting the living room.
+My parents drove to town to help me through the move, or to try to understand what was going on or to be sad with me.
 Whatever the reason, they were there.

 “It’s fine,” I told them.
 “I’m fine.”